 Board of Directors, Orange County NORML

 In addition to being a patient, our “Jakki of-all Trades” has over 16 years of experience in nearly every facet of the cannasphere including retail operations and management, manufacturing processes, distribution, packaging, sales, branding, and political advocacy.
-In addition to her role as High Rise Law CEO, she is the Director of Compliance for M.N.G Enterprise, one of the industry’s largest multi-state operators.
-In this role she oversees all daily compliance for their vertically integrated company including safety & security, product management, inventory control, METRC support & training, and record-keeping.
+In addition to her role as High Rise Law CEO, she is the Director of Operations for Mary Alice, a retail operator in Southern California.
+Prior to that she was Director of Compliance for M.N.G Enterprise, one of the industry’s largest multi-state operators.
+In these roles she oversees all daily compliance including safety & security, product management, inventory control, METRC support & training, and record-keeping.

-Prior to joining M.N.G.
-Enterprise Jakki was the Co-General Manager of Leaf and Lion, a licensed retail storefront in Long Beach.
+Before working with M.N.G.
+Enterprise, Jakki was the Co-General Manager of Leaf and Lion, a licensed retail storefront in Long Beach.
 She was responsible for retail management, operations compliance, HR & union relations, and Cal/OSHA training & certification.
 She has also rolled out successful manufacturing and retail businesses from start to launch including brand and customer experience development.

 Before entering the cannabis industry Jakki worked in early childhood and adolescent behavioral education as a cognitive trainer, primarily treating autism and ADHD.
 This unique experience and specialized knowledge along with her industry experience and interpersonal skills give her a keen insight on employee management, customer relations, and customer support.
 Her radar sharp BS detector doesn’t let any shenanigans fly.
 With her cool demeanor and radiant smile, Jakki can deliver the bad news and leave you asking for more.